Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Home > Blog > Citizenship

-Last Updated On: December 28, 2023 | Published On: June 23, 2022
+Last Updated On: April 17, 2025 | Published On: April 15, 2025

 In the United States, people born in the country are citizens.
 The 14th Amendment, ratified on July 9, 1868, states, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

-The best example is U.S. nationals from American Samoa and the Swains Island (part of American Samoa) and individuals born outside of the United States to two U.S. national parents.
+The best examples are U.S. nationals from American Samoa and Swains Island (part of American Samoa) and individuals born outside of the United States to two U.S. national parents.
 Likewise, a person born outside of the U.S. to one U.S. national parent and one alien parent.
 A U.S. national has an “irrevocable right to reside in the territory of the United States without limitation.”
 A U.S. national can become a citizen via naturalization.
 It’s important to note that U.S. nationals can’t vote in a United States election or hold office.

 Are you considered a non-citizen U.S. national?
 You are if you are born in one of the following:

 Suppose you were born after the date listed above.
-In that case, you are now automatically considered a full U.S. citizen, with the exception of the Philippines since it is an independent country and never afforded U.S. citizenship.
+In that case, you are now automatically considered a full U.S. citizen, with the exception of the Philippines, since it is an independent country and never afforded U.S. citizenship.

-The Compacts of Free Association between the U.S. and nations of the previous Trust Territory of the Pacific make it possible for their residents to come to the United States without needing a visa, work without restriction, and stay as long as they want.
+The Compacts of Free Association between the U.S. and the nations of the previous Trust Territory of the Pacific make it possible for their residents to come to the United States without needing a visa, work without restriction, and stay as long as they want.

 The nations that were once part of the Trust Territory of the Pacific are:

-When they enter the U.S, these individuals will get a Form I-94, Arrival-Departure Record, from a Customs and Border Protection officer.
-The I-94 will either have a stamp that says CFA/FSM (citizens of Federated States of Micronesia), CFA/MIS (citizens of the Republic of Marshall Islands), or CFA/PAL (citizens of the Republic of Palau).
+When they enter the U.S., these individuals will get a Form I-94, Arrival-Departure Record, from a Customs and Border Protection officer.
+The I-94 will either have a stamp that says CFA/FSM (citizens of the Federated States of Micronesia), CFA/MIS (citizens of the Republic of Marshall Islands), or CFA/PAL (citizens of the Republic of Palau).

 Under the law, U.S. Nationals are afforded rights in the country.
 They are as follows: